nhrones/Accumulator/readme.md

 # Acummulator buffer
 An efficient expandable buffer, featuring zero-copy expansion.\
-This utility is used mainly for binary codecs such as MessagePack.\
+This utility is used mainly for binary codecs such as MessagePack, KvKeyCodec, KvValueCodec.\
-I've used a modified deno/std/msgpack/encoder here to demonsrate its usage.
+I've included a refactored deno/std/msgpack/encoder here to demonsrate usage.

 ## Expanable
 The internal buffer is a resizable ArrayBuffer.
 Values are simply appended to it.\
 As the buffer fills it will auto-expand in fixed size increments (default =